How To Block a Country In WordPress? (Best Geoblocking Methods)

 When you think of country blocking, you usually want to block traffic from a few countries.
 However, there are other ways of implementing blocks as well:

-- Block everyone, and whitelist as required: This is obviously a very drastic measure, so it is highly dependent on the use case of the website.
+- Block everyone, and whitelist specific ip addresses as required: This is obviously a very drastic measure, so it is highly dependent on the use case of the website.
 Often this method is used when the site has a miniscule and specific audience or may contain sensitive information.

 - Only block access to the login page: As opposed to the entire frontend of the website.
 This method is often suggested as a workaround to the Google Ads issue we described in the previous section.

 In our opinion, blocking countries by IP—or any other way for that matter—is not a good solution.
 As we have listed above, there are several downsides and ways to circumvent the block, so the benefits are significantly reduced as a result.